-One of the most important things I share when teaching clients camera confidence is, that it’s not actually about them, it’s about their knowledge and how they can support other people by sharing their expertise.
+One of the most important parts of my training, is the understanding of that it’s not actually about You, it’s about your knowledge and how you can support other people by sharing your expertise.

 When you get stuck on your looks, when you hide from showing up and allow for your ego to take control of you, telling you that you’re not good enough, you’re not pretty enough, you’re not articulate enough – well, you’re feeding from the traditional expectations of women throughout history – that they’re not supposed to take up space unless they’re pretty, funny or rule like a devil in Prada.

 We need more women to show up.
 We need more women to claim their rightful space, we need more female experts to be at the helm.
-Look where we’re at and who got us here.
-We need you to be brave enough to step forward.
+Look at biggest mess in the world and who got us here.
+We need you to be brave enough to step forward!

 A client who was feeling a bit overwhelmed by doing my 10-day Visibility Quest, expressed that she felt what Brene Brown calls “Shame Hangover”.
 She felt she’d been putting herself out there, really hard, every day, and she wasn’t used to it.
 She was feeling vulnerable and just wanted to go into hiding.

 Of course this is normal when you first go out there, especially if you’re the face of your brand.
 It’s personal, it’s pressure, it’s scary!
-But you’re not actually there for your sake, you’re there to support someone else.
+But again, you’re not there to show off, you’re there to support someone else.
 And you’re not standing half naked in a bar gobbling down margaritas, selling fake happy pills, you’re doing an amazing job and someone actually needs you!

-So our job ladies, as business owners, as experts, as mothers, as mentors – as women, is to set a brave example.
+So our job as women right now, as business owners, as experts, as mothers, as mentors – as sisters, as a community, is to set a brave example.
 To be you.
 Just the way you are.
 And go out there.

 Step up and share your expertise.
 Lead the way for our daughters, to not just desire, but expect to be a natural part of management, advisory and decision making in our society.